umangU/umangU/README.md

 ## 📝 Recent Projects
 ### [ Propensity Modelling: ](https://github.com/umangU/Propensity-Model.git)<br>
-SQL Stored Procedures with R's external scripts to predict a client's probability of defaulting on loan using support vector machines.
+SQL Stored Procedures with R's external scripts to predict a client's probability of defaulting on loan using support vector machines.<br>
 R-based web application that allows a user to upload a dataset and get the prediction on client's likelihood of defaulting on loan. <br>
-Libraries Utilized: readxl, e1071, shiny, shinydashboard, shinythemes <br>
+**Libraries Utilized**: readxl, e1071, shiny, shinydashboard, shinythemes <br>

 ### [ Neural Networks: ](https://github.com/umangU/Neural-Networks.git)<br>
-Implementing Feed-Forward neural networks on the "Wool" dataset while looping through 1-7 hidden units and changing the proportion of train and test data to get the best model for the dataset <br>
+Implementing Feed-Forward neural networks on the "Wool" dataset while looping through 1-7 hidden units and changing the proportion of <br> train and test data to get the best model for the dataset <br>
 **Libraries Utilized**: neuralnet

 ### [ Appointment Data Analysis: ](https://github.com/umangU/Appointment1000)<br>